quantumjs-presentations/javascript-bootcamp/README.md

 Learning JS by example

-# Practice slow, to learn fast "A sensai"
+# Practice slow, to learn fast "A sensei"

 Strong foundations mean we can go further for longer

 # Course Outline

-To provide a good practical learning outcome Courses are normally booked for 1-3 or 1-5 days
+To provide an excellent practical learning outcome Courses are typically booked for 1-3 or 1-5 days

 ##Day 1